LuisCorralR/InverseAcoustics/MATLAB/regtools/README.md

 # regtools GPU

-This files are based on the [Regularization Tools Version 4.1](http://www2.compute.dtu.dk/~pcha/Regutools/) library.
+This files are based on the [Regularization Tools Version 4.1](http://www2.compute.dtu.dk/~pcha/Regutools/) library [1].
 It mantains the same formulas but the scripts are modified to run on GPU arrays.

 # References